gchq/sleeper/docs/developer-guide.md

 ### Testing

-See the [test strategy](development/test-strategy.md) for information on the testing tools used in the project and how they are used.
+See the [test strategy](development/test-strategy.md) for how and when to write tests, as well as information on the testing tools used in the project.

 ### Coding conventions